mahendrabairagi/visual/roaddamageinspection.md

 #### Step 1: Prerequisites

-Make sure to register your AWS DeepLens device before you begin.
+Make sure to register your AWS Deeplens device before you begin.
 You can follow this [link](https://docs.aws.amazon.com/deeplens/latest/dg/deeplens-getting-started-register.html) for a step-by-step guide to register the device.

 #### Step 2: Upload the downloaded model file to Amazon S3

-In this section, you will upload the tar file to Amazon S3 so the AWS DeepLens service can deploy it to the DeepLens device for local inference.
+In this section, you will upload the tar file to Amazon S3 so the AWS DeepLens service can deploy it to the Deeplens device for local inference.

 Open the AmazonS3 console.
 ![](images/image2.png)

-Create an Amazon S3 bucket in the Northern Virginia Region that *** bucket nanme must start with the term *** “deeplens” ***.
+Create an Amazon S3 bucket in the Northern Virginia Region that *** bucket name must start with the term *** “deeplens” ***.

 The AWS Deeplens default role has permission only to access the bucket with the name containing ”deeplens”.
 You can name it deeplens-roaddamagedetection-yourinitials